lyluanhong/acms/intl.en-US/SDK Reference/Spring Cloud ACM/Prerequisites.md

     # If group is not DEFAULT_GROUP, then set alibaba.acm.group manually.
     # alibaba.acm.group=xxx

+    # Options include properties, yaml, and yml, where properties is the default (only version 1.0.8 and above)
+    #alibaba.acm.file-extension=properties

     ```

 4. Add application configuration in the ACM console.